-- Reach is simply how large the influencer’s audience is across all of his or her digital channels.
+- Reach is how large the influencer’s audience is across all of their digital channels.

-- Relevance is a measure based on volume of usage of certain keywords.
-If someone has influence on a topic like blockchain, then most likely they are talking about it a lot through all of their digital channels.
+- Relevance is a measure based on the volume of usage of specific keywords.
+If someone has an influence on a topic like a blockchain, they are most likely talking about it a lot through all of their digital channels.
 I like to call this topical authority.

 - Resonance is a fancy way of saying engagement.
-When an influencer publish content about a specific topic, is it resonating with his or her audience?
-A good way to find that out is through engagement.
-How often is there a content being shared, liked and commented on across the Internet?
+When an influencer publishes content about a specific topic, is it resonating with their audience?
+An excellent way to find that out is through engagement.
+How often is content being shared, liked, and commented on across the Internet?

 I like to add one additional layer of measurement.
 I call it reference.
-It’s a process that uncovers how often an influencer is referenced by a third-party.
-The data source can be anything that makes sense to you–traditional media, other influencers or a specific audience.
-Often times, influencers are asked to comment on specific topics when traditional media is writing an article about it.
+It’s a process that uncovers how often a third party references an influencer.
+The data source can be anything that makes sense to you–traditional media, other influencers, or a specific audience.
+Often, influencers are asked to comment on particular topics when traditional media is writing an article about it.
 That is reference.
-It could also be how often a specific audience that you were trying to reach mentions and or follows the influencer in question as well.
+It could also be how often a specific audience you were trying to reach mentions and follows the influencer in question.

-If you follow blockchain influencers, the below individuals may not be what you were expecting.
-I would argue that everyone has some level of influence, and it just depends on which data points are most important to you.
-In either case, I would highly suggest that you follow these influencers and perhaps do an analysis of what they are talking about as it relates to blockchain.
+If you follow blockchain influencers, the below individuals may not be what you expected.
+I would argue that everyone has some level of influence, depending on which data points are most important to you.
+In either case, I would highly suggest that you follow these influencers and perhaps analyze what they are talking about as it relates to blockchain.
 I created a Blockchain influencer Twitter list for you for convenience.

 Sophisticated marketers spend a lot of time listening and learning about specific audiences.
-If you are planning on launching an organic influencer marketing program, I would suggest expanding the list above to include more blockchain influencers, and then do a conversation analysis on various Blockchain topics.
+If you plan on launching an organic influencer marketing program, I would suggest expanding the list above to include more blockchain influencers and then doing a conversation analysis on various Blockchain topics.
 This data can inform the narrative of your paid program and campaign.

 Here are a few other influencer lists in case you are interested: